Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Experimental results

 Following \citet{gao2024on}, we generate SCIQ-based \citep{welbl2017crowdsourcing} ICL tasks that introduce distribution shift via noisy labels, with prompt examples and label construction detailed in Appendix~\ref{appendix:experimental_details}.
 We evaluate Llama2-7B \citep{touvron2023llama} using exact-match score.

 Figure~\ref{fig:LLM} shows the results.
-In (a), performance versus the number of in-context examples under fixed noise reveals a non-monotonic trade-off between added context and accumulated noise.
-In (b), higher noise ratios push the optimal temperature upward, matching our theoretical prediction (cf. Figure~\ref{fig:noise_shift}c).
+In (a) and (b), optimal attention temperature enhances the ICL performance for various context lengths and noisy ratios (analogous to Figures \ref{fig:noise_shift}a and \ref{fig:noise_shift}b).
+Furthermore, in (b), higher noise ratios push the optimal temperature upward, matching our theoretical prediction (cf. Figure~\ref{fig:noise_shift}c).
 Together, these experiments demonstrate that the optimal temperature is not only theoretically motivated but also an effective tool for improving ICL robustness in real-world LLMs.